baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

 ## Notes on conventions used

 * KiCad does not accept `/` in net labels.
 Where this appears in the original schematic it has been rendered as `_`.
 * `*` at the end of a net label indicated "active low" in the original schematic.
-This has been rendered with the `~` prefix to render with a bar above the name.
+This has been replaced with the `~` prefix to render with a bar above the name.
 * ICs are rendered as they appear in the original schematic, which often omit power pins.

 ## Original schematic errata